davidthewatson/munge_flickr_metadata/README.md

 #munge.py

-##uses the Flickr API web service to munge the metadata for photos

 * iterate over every set for the given user
 * iterate over every photo in the set
 * set the title to the title of the parent photo